mattrussi/gitlab-com-runbooks/howto/setup-oauth2-proxy-protected-application.md

+---
-# Setup oauth2-proxy protection for web based application
+title: Setup oauth2-proxy protection for web based application
+tags:
+- howto
+---

 This runbook  describes how to setup new application that is protected with `oauth2-proxy` which uses https://dev.gitlab.org/ as access provider.